 What is Acupuncture?

 Acupuncture is an important component of Traditional Chinese Medicine (TCM).
-Practitioners insert (painless) thin needles into your skin at strategic points on your body.
-It is becoming widely accepted as a complementary therapy with western medicine and is used for pain, stress, and a variety of health conditions.
-Our Regisitered Acupuncturists use Acupuncture, as well as other therapies such as moxibustion, cupping, tui na (Chinese Medical Massage) and herbal recommendations to address individual patient needs.
-Book Acupuncture in Kamloops or book acupuncture in Sun Peaks
+Practitioners insert (painless) thin needles into your skin at strategic points on your body to manipulate the nervous system and change your physiology.
+It is becoming widely accepted as a complementary therapy with western medicine and is used for pain, stress, women's health, digestive ailments, and hundreds of more health conditions.
+Acupuncture can treat almost anything non-emergent with little to no side-effects.
+Our Regisitered Acupuncturists use Acupuncture, Orthopedic Acupuncture (trigger point needling) as well as other therapies such as moxibustion, cupping, tui na (Chinese Medical Massage) and Traditional Chinese Herbal Medicine to address individual patient needs.
+Book Acupuncture in Kamloops or book Acupuncture in Sun Peaks

 How Acupuncture Works